Skip to main content

 Why use ControlFlowSupport?

-1. Parse all statements into basic blocks
+1. Parse all of the statements into basic blocks

 2. Analyze control structures (if/else, loops, try/catch)

-3. Build edges between blocks
+3. Build edges between the blocks

 4. Compute dominance relationships